NUS-Advanced-Robotics-Centre/ME5413_Final_Project/report_typ/main.typ

 evo_ape bag output.bag /gazebo/ground_truth/state /Odometry -r full -va --plot --plot_mode xy
 ```

+This assessment provides quantitative insights into the FAST-LIO algorithm's positional accuracy by comparing the estimated trajectory with the ground truth using visual plots.
+Such rigorous analysis is essential for verifying the algorithm's performance and ensuring that it meets the navigational requirements of the project's mini-factory environment.

 #figure(
 image("assets/mapping/fastlio_evo1.png", width: 100%),
 caption: [FAST-LIO APE Analysis],
 ) <fig:fastlio_evo1>

+@fig:fastlio_evo1 presents the APE results as a time series, allowing us to observe the deviation of the algorithm's estimated poses from the ground truth over the duration of its operation.
+The plot reveals that the FAST-LIO algorithm largely maintains a low APE, with the majority of the data points clustering around the lower end of the error spectrum.

 #figure(
 image("assets/mapping/fastlio_evo2.png", width: 100%),
 caption: [FAST-LIO APE Analysis],
 ) <fig:fastlio_evo2>

-This assessment provides quantitative insights into the FAST-LIO algorithm's positional accuracy, using visual plots to compare the estimated trajectory with the ground truth.
-Such rigorous analysis is essential for verifying the algorithm's performance and ensuring that it meets the navigational requirements of the project's mini-factory environment.

-@fig:fastlio_evo1 presents the APE results as a time series, allowing us to observe the deviation of the algorithm's estimated poses from the ground truth over the duration of its operation.
-This temporal perspective of APE values is instrumental in understanding the consistency of the algorithm's performance under varying conditions.
-The plot reveals that while there are peaks suggesting moments of higher positional error, the FAST-LIO algorithm largely maintains a low APE, with the majority of the data points clustering around the lower end of the error spectrum.
-The standard deviation (std) line serves as a statistical measure of the spread of the APE values around the mean, indicating the variability in the algorithm's pose estimation accuracy.

 @fig:fastlio_evo2 complements this analysis by plotting the APE across the XY plane, providing a spatial representation of the pose errors.
-The color gradient denotes the magnitude of the error, with cooler colors representing lower errors and warmer colors indicating higher discrepancies.
 The overlay of the FAST-LIO trajectory over the ground truth highlights the algorithm's precision in tracing the actual path taken by the robotic platform.
-The close alignment of the estimated trajectory with the ground truth, except for some areas where the trajectory deviates, underscores FAST-LIO's navigational accuracy.

-FAST-LOAM, while efficient in feature extraction and pose estimation, falls short in the real-time adaptation that FAST-LIO excels at, particularly in environments with rapid changes.
-A-LOAM, despite its advanced odometry and mapping precision, is constrained by its lack of native loop closure capabilities, potentially leading to cumulative errors over time.

 Upon meticulous evaluation, FAST-LIO emerges as the superior algorithm among its counterparts, FAST-LOAM and A-LOAM, for the project at hand.
 FAST-LIO's integration of LiDAR and IMU data facilitates a higher resolution and fidelity in environmental mapping, allowing for more accurate and consistent pose estimation.